jpowell96/data-analysis/bank_failures/writeup.md

 ## Improvemnts

 1. I made use of the EXTRACT function often in my queries.
 It may have made sense to organize the table such that year has it's own column, so I don't need to call EXTRACT('YEAR' from closing_date) multiple times across queries.
+Or possibly use DATE_TRUNC instead of extract so I can compare values as dates rather than numbers.

 2. Each row has an acquiring institution.
 It would be interesting to revisit the dataset and use some recursive queries to uncover chains of acquisitions.